-Enhancing Communication and Sensing at Terahertz Frequencies with Programmable Electromagnetic Surfaces
+Enhancing Communication and Sensing at Terahertz Frequencies With Programmable Electromagnetic Surfaces

 ECE Associate Professor Josep Jornet (PI), Assistant Professor Cristian Casella, Assistant Professor Ben Davaji, and Associate Research Scientist for the Institute for the Wireless Internet of Things Vitaly Petrov were awarded a $500,00 AFOSR grant titled “Programmable Electromagnetic Surfaces Based on Ferroelectric and Antiferroelectric Hafnium Zirconium Oxide Films and Graphene for Terahertz Communications and Sensing.”